 Disciplining Your Child: What is a Time-Out?

-The classic time-out is used as a punishment or at best, negative-reinforcement.
-Most simply put, a child does something they shouldn’t — hit, push, kick, or scream and the parent sends their child to the time-out chair or to their room to “think about what they did” and to “calm down.”
+The classic time-out is used as a punishment or, at best, negative reinforcement.
+Most simply put, a child does something they shouldn’t — hit, push, kick, or scream and the parent sends their child to the time-out chair or their room to “think about what they did” and “calm down.”

-Parents often think that it is best to ignore their child while they are in time-out, so they do not accidentally reinforce bad behavior by giving their child any attention.
+Parents often think that it is best to ignore their children while they are in time-out so they do not accidentally reinforce bad behavior by giving their children any attention.

-Parents have the best intentions using these strategies — they want to teach their child that their behaviors are unacceptable and they don’t want to use harsher punishment.
+Parents have the best intentions using these strategies — they want to teach their children that their behaviors are unacceptable, and they don’t want to use harsher punishment.

-However, consistently leaving children to figure out what they did wrong and not acknowledging their very real emotions can have unintended consequences.
+However, consistently leaving children to figure out what they did wrong and not acknowledging their genuine emotions can have unintended consequences.
 At best, we miss out on a chance to build emotion-regulation skills, and at worst, we set the stage for later emotional dysregulation and behavior problems.